-CTA in 2017 will continue to pursue long-term priorities, which focus on improving service to customers.
+CTA in 2018 will continue to pursue long-term priorities, which focus on improving service to customers.
 The agency will continue to make extensive investments in its bus and rail system - including some of the largest station reconstruction projects in CTA history, such as the Red-Purple Modernization project, a \$2.1 billion investment to modernize and add capacity to the CTA's busiest rail corridor.
+CTA expects to award a contract for Design/Build Team in late 2018 in order to begin construction work.
+CTA continues to move forward with its planning for the proposed \$2.3 billion Red Line Extension project between 95th and 130rd Street, 111th Street, Michigan Avenue and 130th Street.
+In 2018, the CTA has selected the preferred alignment for the extension, and expects to complete the final environmental analysis that will allow for the CTA to apply for entry into the Federal new Start program to prepare for future construction of the line.

-Major project completed or substantially underway in 2016:
+Major projects completed or substantially underway in 2017: